Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 ## Step 5: mutating the database

 To modify any data in our GraphQL database we would need to create a mutation.
-In this step, we're going to built three mutations for creating, updating, and deleting data in our database.
+In this step, we're going to build three mutations for creating, updating, and deleting data in our database.

 Below is the `CreateRestaurant` mutation, which we will add to the `schema.py` file: